Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

-Overall, however, the ratio remains near unity for both model types, except at the lowest $\ell$-modes, especially those related to scales $\gtrsim$0.06~arcmin$^{-1}$.
+Overall, however, the ratio remains near unity for both model types, except at the lowest $\ell$-modes, especially those related to scales $\lesssim$0.06~arcmin$^{-1}$.
 These largest scales in the image correspond to the baselines with a projected length of $\leq250~\lambda$, at which the robust method performs significantly better than the standard method.
 These scales are important for many science cases, such as 21-cm signal observations of the Epoch of Reionization and Cosmic Dawn, and studies of the diffuse polarised foreground of the Milky Way.
 We attribute the improvement on the short baselines to the distinction between calibration and analysis baselines.
-This implies that the robust spectral regulariser results in gains that extrapolate better to shorter baselines than the standard regulariser, which may occur because the gains are less biased by strong spectral variations in the beam-sidelobes.
+This implies that the robust spectral regulariser results in gains that extrapolate better to shorter baselines than the standard regulariser\footnote{due to the baseline cut, short baseline-gains are constructed from the gain-solutions found on longer baselines.}, which may occur because the gains are less biased by strong spectral variations in the beam-sidelobes.